-And one reader even mentioned that Concordia University is supposedly one of the best universities.
-If so, that’s great because Concordia University has about a 73% acceptance rate!
+One reader mentioned I left out Concordia University, supposedly one of the best Canadian universities.
+If so, that’s great because Concordia University has a 73% acceptance rate!

 Now let’s take a look at the acceptance rates of some of the top U.S. universities.

-Unless you’re a really rich legacy student or cured malaria while fighting against gun violence, you have little chance of getting into a top American university.
+Unless you’re a really rich legacy student or cured malaria while fighting against gun violence, you or your children have little chance of getting into a top American university.

 Remember, even some rich celebrity kids couldn’t get in on their own merit.
+The parents had to bribe school officials $50,000 – $500,000.
 Therefore, what makes you think your kids can get in?
-If you don’t have $500,000 in bribe money lying around, then forget about it.

 What is the point of trying to grind so hard in middle school and high school to try and get into a top American university with a 10% or lower acceptance rate?
 Instead, you can be an average student and still get into a top-five Canadian university!